bschauerte/opencv_matlab/README.md

   you don't have to rewrite/reimplement code, thus saving hours of time.

-  I have used the code in several projects and if you want to cite something (yay!), then [1] might be most appropriate.
+  I have used the code in several projects and if you want to cite something (yay! but don't feel obliged to do so), then [1] might be most appropriate

-  [1] B. Schauerte, B. Kühn, K. Kroschel, R. Stiefelhagen, "Multimodal
+  [1] B. Schauerte, B. Kuehn, K. Kroschel, R. Stiefelhagen, "Multimodal
       Saliency-based Attention for Object-based Scene Analysis".
 In Proc.
 24th International Conference on Intelligent Robots and Systems (IROS), IEEE/RSJ, San Francisco, CA, USA, September 25-30, 2011.